kbrsh/moon/src/docs/getting-started.md

 #### Changing Data

 Moon can update the DOM as a result of you changing the data.
 To change data, you use an **instance method** called `set`.
-You can know do something like:
+You can now do something like:

 ```html
 <div id="app2">